 Manufacturing PMI in Australia averaged 50.94 points from 1992 until 2021, reaching an all time high of 63.20 points in June of 2021 and a record low of 29.47 points in February of 2009.
 This page provides the latest reported value for - Australia Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Manufacturing PMI in Australia is expected to be 56.20 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Australia to stand at 53.20 in 12 months time.
-In the long-term, the Australia Manufacturing PMI is projected to trend around 52.00 in 2020, according to our econometric models.
+Manufacturing PMI in Australia is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Manufacturing PMI is projected to trend around 53.00 points in 2022, according to our econometric models.